Why You’ll Love Visiting the MSU Broad Art Museum With Kids

 Once you step inside, you’ll see the art inside is just as unusual and unexpected as the view of the outside.
 With constantly rotating exhibits, you never know what to expect – but I can promise you it’s never stuffy, and it’s never boring!

 The museum has mostly temporary exhibitions, instead of a permanent collection.
-This means that every time you come, you can expect to see something very different.
+Every time you come, you can expect to see something very different.
 The displays are always changing, and are very unusual.

 Since modern art is so conceptual, you probably won’t know what you’re looking at unless you get an explanation from a guide.
 They provide docent tours if you want to pin down the concept behind the piece.